ST10203070/ST10203070_PROG7312_POE/README.md

 	Receive personalised event recommendations based on search history.
 3. Service Request Status:
 	View and track the progress of service requests.
-	Requests are prioritised and organised using efficient data structures (AVL Trees, Min-Heap, Graph, and Minimum Spanning Tree).
+	Requests are prioritised and organised using efficient data structures (AVL Trees, Red-Black Trees, Min-Heap, Graph, and Minimum Spanning Tree).

 Getting Started: